Last Updated on June 24, 2026

 Black Drum

 Black drum are bottom feeders with chin barbels they use to root out oysters, crabs, and shrimp.
 Smaller fish (under 14 pounds) have mild, firm meat.
-The Texas state record is 81 pounds, caught in the Gulf in 1988.
+The Texas state record is 81 pounds, set in the Gulf in 1988.

 Peak season: Winter through early spring.
 See the full calendar →